-Where to go: Find a center that specializes in mammograms.
-The US Food and Drug Administration certifies mammogram facilities that meet high professional standards of quality and safety.
+Where to go: Find a center that specializes in breast imaging.
+The US Food and Drug Administration certifies mammogram facilities that meet high standards of quality and safety.
 Ask to see the FDA certificate if one isn’t posted near the receptionist’s desk when you arrive.
-And when you find a facility you like, stick with it.
-Having all your mammograms at the same facility will make it easier for doctors to compare images from one year to the next.
+And when you find a facility you like, try to stick with it.
+Having all your mammograms at the same facility makes it easier for doctors to compare images from one year to the next.

 When to schedule: It’s best to schedule your mammogram for the week after your menstrual period.
 Your breasts won’t be tender or swollen, which means less discomfort during the x-ray and a clearer picture.

 What (and what not) to wear: Wear a 2-piece outfit because you will need to remove your top and bra.
-Do not apply deodorant, antiperspirant, powder, lotion, or ointment on or around your chest on the day of your mammogram.
+Don’t use deodorant, antiperspirant, powder, lotion, or ointment on or around your chest that day.
 These products can appear as white spots on the x-ray.

 What to expect: The entire procedure takes about 20 minutes.
 The breast is compressed for a few seconds while an x-ray picture is taken.
 The breast is repositioned (and compressed again) to take another view.
 This is then done on the other breast.
 Flattening the breast tissue, while uncomfortable for some women, provides a clearer view of the breast and lessens the amount of radiation needed to take an x-ray picture.

-What you pay: Under the Affordable Care Act, Medicare and almost all private insurance plans now cover annual mammograms, with no co-pay or other out-of-pocket costs.
+What you pay: Medicare and almost all private insurance plans cover annual mammograms, with no co-pay or other out-of-pocket costs.
 Medicaid also covers mammograms.
 For uninsured or low-income women, free or low-cost programs are available.
 Some programs are held during Breast Cancer Awareness Month in October, while others are offered year-round.
 Call the American Cancer Society at 1-800-227-2345 to find a program near you.